Selling a Property

 The average sale of a property takes 6 to 8 weeks from instruction to completion but please be aware there are no guarantees due to the complexity of the sale process.

 After contacting us regarding a free written quotation, if you are happy to proceed we will prepare paperwork requesting more information about yourselves and the property in question.
 We will require legally valid ID from relevant parties at this time in order to be compliant with our legal obligations.
 When returned, these will be your written instructions for us to act on your behalf.
-At this time we will also request a payment on account of £100.00 to cover any costs we incur during the early stages of the transaction.
-In addition, we will require title deeds to the property.
+Once we have received your initial ID documents, we will submit your details to Thirdfort and they will send you a link.
+At this time, we will also send you our bank details and require a payment on account of £150.00 to cover any costs we incur during the early stages of the transaction.
+In addition, we will require title deeds to the property, and any documents relating to any work carried out by yourselves at the property.

 At this time we will receive information from the estate agents regarding the transaction.
 We will prepare the official contract for sale and forward this and any relevant documents to the solicitors of the purchaser.